induktio/thinker/Details.md

 =============
 Thinker has several advanced planning routines that enhance the base game AI to manage the complexities of colony building in Alpha Centauri.
 In the original game, many of the AI aspects were left underdeveloped while the computer factions struggled to deal with various punitive penalties.
 This left the single player experience severely lacking, since the AI would have no counter to many simple strategies.

 As a general principle, Thinker uses the same production bonuses than what the vanilla difficulty levels would grant the AI normally.
 There should no extra resources received by the AI unless this is specified in the configuration file.
-Thinker also will not change the automated behaviour of units or governors in player-controlled factions.
+Thinker should not change the automated behaviour of units or governors in player-controlled factions.
+The mod also will not attempt to remake the lore, reorder the tech tree, or adjust most vanilla game design decisions, since the main goal is to make the AI play better given any game config options.

 Thinker does not have any special save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
 None of the `thinker.ini` config options are preserved in the save game either, but the units or resources spawned at the game start will remain.

+Note that in `thinker.ini` config file, for binary settings only zero values are treated as disabled, any non-zero value usually enables the option.
+Regardless of options, Thinker also includes a custom crash handler that writes output to `debug.txt` in the game folder if the game happens to crash for any reason.

 For testing purposes it is also possible to run old/new AIs side-by-side by setting `factions_enabled=3` or similar.
 In that case, only the factions in the first 3 slots will use Thinker AI if they are not player-controlled.
 By default, `factions_enabled=7` setting enables Thinker AI for all computer factions.
-Regardless of options, Thinker also includes a custom crash handler that writes output to `debug.txt` in the game folder if the game happens to crash for any reason.

 **For a mostly exhaustive list of all features provided by this mod, refer to both this file and `thinker.ini`.** Enabling Thinker AI will affect many AI behaviors such as described in the list below.